miztiik/serverless-ami-replicator/README.md

 We will need the following pre-requisites to successfully complete this activity,
 ## Pre-Requisities
-- EC2 Server - with Tag "Key = Backup" _(Value can be null or anything)_
+- EC2 Server(s) - with Tag "Key = Backup" _(Value can be null or anything)_
-- IAM Lambda Role - with `EC2 Service Role - EC2FullAccess Permissions'
+- IAM Lambda Role - with `EC2 Service Role - EC2FullAccess Permissions`

+In 3 Simple steps, we are going to setup our serverless backup automation,
+- Step 1 - Lambda Backup Code
+  - _Optional - Manually you can test your Lambda Function_
+- Step 2 - Configure Lambda Triggers
+- Step 3 - Verify EBS Snapshots in DashboardConfigure Lambda Triggers

-## Lambda Backup Code
+## Step 1 - Lambda Backup Code
-_Change the global variables at the top of the script to suit your needs.
+_Change the global variables at the top of the script to suit your needs._
 ```py
 import boto3